splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 Customize discovery settings
 ==========================================

-By default, discovery mode reads the built-in configuration provided by the Collector, which is located inside the ``embed.FS`` directory created at runtime.
+By default, discovery mode reads the built-in configuration provided by the Collector executable.

 You can provide your own discovery configuration to modify settings or adjust the existing configuration in case of a partial discovery status.